rascol/PPS-Client/client/pps-client.md

 Then ctrl-s ctrl-x to save and exit nano.
 The new value of `G.zeroOffset` will be immediately updated by the pps-client daemon.
 The pps-timer utility requires no parameters.
 It will load its driver and immediately start recording samples of the PPS interrupt triggering its ISR.

-For for any processor, to load and start the app, just do,
+For for a Raspberry Pi 4, to load and start the app, just do,

 	$ sudo pps-timer &